-Homologous organs are those organs that have the basic structural design as well as origin, however, serve different functions.
-For example: The forelimbs of humans and the wings of bats are anatomically similar.
+Homologous organs are those organs that have the basic structural design as well as the origin; however, they serve different functions.
+For example, the forelimbs of humans and the wings of bats are anatomically similar.

-Analogous organs are those organs that have a different structural design as well as origin, however perform similar functions.
-For example: The wings of birds and insects.
+Analogous organs are those organs that have a different structural design as well as origin; however, they perform similar functions.
+For example, the wings of birds and insects.

-7. Outline a project which aims to find the dominant coat color in dogs.
+7. Outline a project which aims to find the dominant coat colour in dogs.

-Dogs have a certain set of genes that govern coat color.
+Dogs have a certain set of genes that govern coat colour.
 There are a minimum of eleven known sequence series (A, B, C, D, E, F, G, M, P, S, T) that influence the colour of a dog.
 A dog inherits one copy from each of its parents.
 As an example, within the B series, a dog is genetically black or brown.
 Assume that one parent is homozygous black (BB), whereas the other parent is homozygous brown (bb).